Govinda (actor): Career decline and criticism

-Awards and nominations
+Awards and recognition

 In 1999, Govinda was voted the world's tenth-greatest star of stage or screen in a BBC News Online poll.
 In July 2016, he was recognised as Actor of the Decade at the India Leadership Conclave in Mumbai.

 Govinda has received 12 Filmfare Award nominations and 4 Zee Cine Awards.
 He has also received a Filmfare Awards for Best Performance in a Comic Role for Haseena Maan Jayegi (1999) and a Filmfare Special Award for Saajan Chale Sasural (1996).